Albert Einstein

 During his last years, Einstein’s health was worsening.
 He still worked on theories, but he mostly kept to himself.

 In 1948, Albert Einstein had surgery for an abdominal aortic aneurysm performed by Rudolph Nissen.
-On April 17, 1955, Albert Einstein had the rupture of an abdominal aortic aneurysm (AAAs), which caused internal bleeding and his death.
-He was planning to prepare a speech dedicated to the State of Israel’s anniversary in the hospital but did not survive to finish it.
-Einstein could undergo the surgery, but refused it, because he wanted to die with dignity.
-Albert Einstein died the next morning at the age of 76 in Princeton Hospital.
+On April 17, 1955, Albert Einstein had a rupture of an abdominal aortic aneurysm (AAA), which caused internal bleeding and his death.
+He was planning to prepare a speech in the hospital dedicated to the State of Israel’s anniversary but did not survive to finish it.
+Einstein could undergo the surgery but refused it because he wanted to die with dignity.
+Albert Einstein died the following day at 76 in Princeton Hospital.

 Thomas Stoltz Harvey, a doctor at the Princeton Hospital, performed the autopsy and preserved Einstein’s brain without the permission of his family for the neuroscience of the future to discover the reason for his intelligence.